How freelancers can build a virtual support network

 Along with the support and some great networking events across the UK, they also offer lots of benefits for their members, including tax and legal helplines, IR35 support, and compensation for illness/injury.
 Additionally, they’re hosting this year’s National Freelancers Day on Wednesday 19th November, designed to celebrate freelancers and our role in the economy.

 FreeAgent has a weekly Google+ Q&A Hangout for any questions about this area.
-Another service, Crunch, combines online invoicing software with accounting services so you have everything in one place (for a slightly higher price).
+Another service, Crunch (external link), combines online invoicing software with accounting services so you have everything in one place (for a slightly higher price).

-As part of your freelance insurance poilicy you should find yourself covered with Professional Indemnity (PI insurance) to make sure you have support and coverage if anything goes wrong.
+As part of your freelance insurance poilicy you should find yourself covered with professional indemnity or PI insurance to make sure you have support and coverage if anything goes wrong.
 If you’re reliant on one or two clients for the majority of your work, it adds a level of peace of mind if there’s a dispute over payment or the work you’ve delivered.

 Every freelancer is an island…